What is an Appraisal in Real Estate | Why the Home Seller Should Care

 It’s common – even normal – for homebuyers to write offers on several houses before one is accepted.
 That’s if they’re fortunate.
 They may get priced out by the escalating sale prices or rising home mortgage rates before they give up.

 Rejection is difficult for anyone.
 Homebuyers may be rejected repeatedly before they actually get their offer accepted.
 Sometimes they get so frustrated that they submit an extraordinarily high-price offer.
 If that doesn’t work buyer fatigue can set in.
-They’re sick of getting beat up, beat out, they just give up and say forget it.
-All that time, money and effort for them and their realtor is lost.
+They’re sick of getting beat up, beat out, and they just give up and say forget it.
+All that time, money, and effort for them and their realtor is lost.

 So although the appraisal in real estate is at the buyer’s cost and being done to get the loan approved, you need to be cognizant of the importance of it and how it will affect the sale of your home.